Jonathan Hood

-Jonathan Hood (born December 23, 1985) is a former professional Canadian football defensive back who played in the Canadian Football League (CFL).
+Jonathan Hood (born December 23, 1985) is a Canadian former professional football defensive back who played in the Canadian Football League (CFL).

 Amateur football

 Hood played high school football in Mississauga for the Father Michael Goetz Gators, and played college football for the St. Francis Xavier X-Men and the Western Ontario Mustangs.

 Professional football

 Edmonton Eskimos

-Hood was drafted 26th overall by the Edmonton Eskimos in the 2008 CFL Draft, but failed to stick with the team after spending seven weeks on the practice roster.
+Hood was drafted 26th overall by the Edmonton Eskimos in the 2008 CFL draft, but failed to stick with the team after spending seven weeks on the practice roster.

 Hamilton Tiger-Cats

 Hood was signed by the Hamilton Tiger-Cats on May 28, 2010.

 Toronto Argonauts

 On March 20, 2013, Hood signed with the Toronto Argonauts.

-Post football career
+Post-football career

 As of 2017, Hood is teaching at the University of Guelph-Humber and also pursuing a Phd from the University of Western Ontario.